ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 - Vref: Max imput voltage to ADC.
 Set to 5V for audio (3.3V also acceptable)
 - Fsample: 200 ksps
 - Fclock: 18*Fsample
+- SPI compatability; try looking for SPI libraries for respective devices

 ### Sample Frequency
 - Target sample frequency is 96kHz